 SeniorCare benefits are funded with a combination of GPR, federal funds, and program revenue from rebates negotiated between DHFS and drug manufacturers.
 However, federal matching funds are available only for participants with incomes at or below 200 percent of the federal poverty level, who are those in Level 1 and Level 2a.
 As a result, federal matching funds were available for 70,876 of the 90,211 individuals, or 78.6 percent, enrolled in SeniorCare in June 2004.
 The remaining 19,335 participants had incomes above 200 percent of the federal poverty level and received benefits that were funded entirely with GPR and program revenue.
-In FY 2003-04, approximately \$15.5 million, or 38.0 percent of the federal poverty level.
+In FY 2003-04, approximately \$15.5 million, or 38.0 percent of total GPR benefits expenditures, was spent for participants with incomes above 200 percent of the federal poverty level.